Mental disorders and their impact on work ability

 At their severest, the symptoms may involve losing touch with reality and having self-destructive thoughts or plans.

-The treatments used for depression are psychotherapy, medication and neuromodulation treatments, such as ECT, direct current stimulation or magnetic stimulation.
+The treatments used for depressive episode are psychotherapy, medication and neuromodulation treatments, such as ECT, direct current stimulation or magnetic stimulation.

-Read below about the impact of depression on work ability.
+Read below about the impact of depressive episode on work ability.

 Depression not only affects your mood, it also affects your ability to process information.
 Difficulties related to memory and learning new things are common.
 Most people with depression can however continue to work without long periods of sick leave.

-Whether a patient with depression needs to be absent from work and for how long is affected by
+Whether a patient with depressive episode needs to be absent from work and for how long is affected by

 - the person’s functional capacity